-• Six CDBG Advisory Board meetings were open to the public.
+- Six CDBG Advisory Board meetings were open to the public.
 Board members discussed the applications submitted and scored them.
-Board members voted on their final recommendations for 2015 CDBG funding at the final meeting on April 6, 2015.

-• A public notice was printed in all five Douglas County newspapers informing citizens about the public comment period, open house, and public hearing.
+Board members voted on their final recommendations for 2015 CDBG funding at the final meeting on April 6, 2015. - A public notice was printed in all five Douglas County newspapers informing citizens about the public comment period, open house, and public hearing.
 The public notice included contact information to request accommodations for special needs.
-It also stated that the document could be translated, if needed, and an interpreter could be present at the open house or hearing date.

-• The Annual Action Plan was posted on the CDBG web page to provide easy access to residents with internet services.

-• Hard copies of the document were available at each Douglas County Library reference desk and the Douglas County Philip S. Miller Building lobby.

-• CDBG staff emailed its contact list of approximately 175 service providers and residents to encourage them to review the Annual Action Plan and provide comments.
+It also stated that the document could be translated, and an interpreter could be present at the open house or public hearing if needed. - The Annual Action Plan was posted on the CDBG web page to provide easy access to residents with internet services. - Hard copies of the document were available at each Douglas County Library reference desk and the Douglas County Philip S. Miller Building lobby. - CDBG staff emailed its contact list of approximately 175 service providers and residents to encourage them to review the Annual Action Plan and provide comments.

-A Substantial Amendment to the Annual Action Plan is required to shift between the priorities previously funded.
-Staff initiated the process by discussing the proposed changes with grantees unable to spend down funds as well as those who may be in need of additional funding and have the ability to spend an increased allocation.
-Douglas County efforts adhere to the citizen participation plan and include:

-• Notice of Public Meetings: A combined notice of the 30-day public comment period (September 20, 2018 - October 19, 2018) the open house, and a public hearing was printed in the legal section of six local newspapers in both English and Spanish.
-During the comment period, notice of the Substantial Amendment was emailed to the CDBG contact list and copies were made available at each Douglas County Library reference desk and the Douglas County Philip S. Miller Building lobby.
-The Sedalia Water and Sanitation District (SWSD) Board of Directors public meeting on

-September 17th included a discussion of the water line improvements project with citizens attending from the District.
-Douglas County held an open house on September 16, 2018.
-A public hearing will be held with the Douglas County Board of County Commissioners to review and consider adopting the Substantial Amendment to the Annual Action Plan on October 23, 2018 (see Attachment A).
-No public comments were received.
+Consolidated Plan are documented through the County's process to engage residents and stakeholder in the public process.
+The Substantial Amendments were initiated by discussing the proposed changes with grantees unable to spend down funds as well as those who may need additional funding and have the ability to spend an increased allocation.
+Douglas County efforts adhere to the Citizen Participation Plan outlined in the Consolidated Plan through a combined notice of the 30-day public comment period, an open house, and a public hearing.
+The notice was printed in the legal section of six local newspapers in both English and Spanish.
+During the comment period, notice of the Substantial Amendments will be emailed to the CDBG contact list and copies will be made available at each Douglas County Library reference desk and the Douglas County Philip S. Miller Building lobby.
+The Sedalia Water and Sanitation District (SWSD) Board of Directors public meeting on September 17th included a discussion of the ongoing water line improvements project with citizens attending from the District.
+Douglas County will hold an open house on October 16, 2018.
+A public hearing will be held with the Douglas County Board of County Commissioners to review and consider the Annual Action Plan for approval on October 23, 2018.